ChandraHemant/server-side-datatable/README.md

 4. *Counting Filtered Rows*: Optionally, use the `countFilteredServerSideDataTable` method to determine the total count of filtered rows before pagination.
 5. *Customization*: Adjust the class according to your specific use case by modifying the methods or extending its functionality.

-By leveraging the `DataTableHelper` class, you can seamlessly integrate server-side DataTables functionality into your Laravel application, providing a user-friendly and efficient way to handle large datasets in tabular form.
+By leveraging the `DataTableHelper` and `ModelDataTableHelper` class, you can seamlessly integrate server-side DataTables functionality into your Laravel application, providing a user-friendly and efficient way to handle large datasets in tabular form.

 #### Note:
 Maintaining consistency in the order and length between the `$column['order']` array and the `Table Headers` is crucial for ensuring accurate and expected column sorting in the DataTable.